-EVGA NU Audio is a second and more powerful audio output available on the EVGA Z490 DARK motherboard.
-Utilizing the more powerful headphone/speaker amp on the Z490 DARK, NU Audio can drive up to 6000hm headphones, as well as providing the ideal sound for every type of audio experience.
+EVGA NU Audio is a second and more powerful audio output available on the EVGA Z390 DARK motherboard.
+Utilizing the more powerful headphone/speaker amp on the Z390 DARK, NU Audio can drive up to 6000hm headphones, as well as providing the ideal sound for every type of audio experience.
 The NU Audio application features a user-friendly GUI to easily and quickly adjust settings or use a preset to jump right into the action.

 NU Audio is designed to work with 2.0 or 2.1 channel audio, such as headphones or speakers with or without a subwoofer.
-The headphones/speakers must be connected via an analog audio jack; headphones or speakers that connect via USB will not work with NU Audio.
+The headphones/speakers must be connected via an analog audio jack; headphones or speakers using an USB connector will not work with NU Audio.
 Within the NU audio GUI, you can add virtualization and EQ options by adjusting the settings.
+However, if you wish to use 5.1 channel audio, you must select Speakers in the Creative Sound Blaster Pro Studio, choose 5.1 from the dropdown, and use the output ports located on the I/O Panel of the motherboard (Page 16, Component 10).
+NU Audio will be disabled in this mode, however.